KhalilSamiDaoud/RHT-User-Mockup/README.md

 # RHT-User-Mockup
 Rides To Health facility arrival / departure dashboard front-end mock-up.

-The dashboard uses a simple API that provides some sample data, not all fields are populated from the API however.
+The dashboard uses a simple API that provides some sample data, however, not all fields are populated from the API.

 # Screenshots